Pannoniae/dynwar3/README.md

 # dynwar3
+Project is **ON HOLD**.
+Sadly, IRL stuff happened so I don't have time continuing development.
 Hello!
 This is a turn-based strategy game on hexagon tiles.
-Feel free to contribute, send a pull request, or message me!

 Contacts:
 e-mail: on profile